Sam and Amanda Fowler: History

 Amanda Cory is the only biological child of wealthy publisher Mac (Douglass Watson) and Rachel Cory (Victoria Wyndham).
 She had a rocky childhood with her parents constantly splitting up, among other events.
 She still led a life of privilege and enjoyed a close bond with her family.

 In 1987, Amanda returned to Bay City from Paris, where she was attending school.
 At the same time, a man named Sam Fowler came to town.
-He was there to find his half-brother, Mitch Blake (William Gray Espy), who was also the biological father of Amanda's brother, Matthew.
+He was there to find his half-brother, Mitch Blake (William Gray Espy), who happened to be the biological father of Amanda's younger brother, Matthew, and due to this and other previous issues, he was not on the best of terms with either Rachel or Mac.
 Sam was a budding artist and needed a place to stay.

 When Amanda returned to town, she was informed by her brother that their parents were throwing a cotillion for her.
 She was angry as she did not want to have people perceive her as spoiled, rich, or glamorous.
 When Amanda told Rachel that she didn't want the party (mere hours before it was to be held), Rachel was crushed because all she wanted was to give Amanda the perks that she was denied when she grew up poor.
 Rachel's mother Ada (Constance Ford) understood Rachel's sadness but she implored her to understand her daughter's right to have a say on events that impacted her life.
 Amanda did not want to hurt her mother, however, and showed up at the cotillion on time, in full debutante regalia.
 Mitch had the idea to have Sam work as a valet at Amanda's party to earn some money.
 Mitch had to promise his fiancée Felicia Gallant (Linda Dano) that Mac was not to know that Sam was related to him, due to previous issues between the Cory family and him.

 When Amanda first showed up at the Cory mansion, Sam mistook Amanda for another valet, and was fairly bossy toward her.
 Amanda just wanted to be treated like any other person, so she did not tell him who her parents were, and since he did not see her at the debutante ball, he remained blissfully unaware.
 She made up this persona called "Mandy Ashton" and started working on Brava Magazine at Cory Publishing, her father's company.
 She made her father promise not to tell anyone who she was, and that he could only talk about it to people who knew (such as her mother, and her best friend Julie Ann).
 He agreed, under the guise that she did not want to be treated differently due to who her parents were.
 Mac also hired Sam as a cover art designer, with Felicia pulling some strings with Rachel to get him the job.
 "Mandy" buddied up to Sam and eventually started working as his assistant.
 Over time, they fell in love.
 Sam's friend Joyce came to break them up but was unsuccessful.